cybtachyon/twig-standards/README.md

 *A mostly reasonable approach to Twig*

-This is an extension of the [Official SensioLabs Twig Standards](http://twig.sensiolabs.org/doc/coding_standards.html).
+This is a superset of the [Official SensioLabs Twig Standards](http://twig.sensiolabs.org/doc/coding_standards.html).
 Very heavily 'inspired' by [airbnb/Javascript](https://github.com/airbnb/javascript).

 ## Table of Contents